symfony/symfony-docs/routing.rst

     blog_show         ANY      ANY      ANY    /blog/{slug}
     ----------------  -------  -------  -----  --------------------------------------------

-You can sort the routes by name or path using the ``--sort`` option
+You can sort the routes by name, path or priority using the ``--sort`` option

 .. code-block:: terminal